-- 1. Provide a brief description of the project, including the current agricultural use of the property. - 2.
+- 1. Provide a brief description of the project, including the current agricultural use of the property. - a.
+Describe current agricultural uses. - b.
+If not currently in agricultural use, provide a plan (including timeline) for how agricultural uses will be implemented and sustained on the property and describe what parts of the plan the landowner has implemented. - 2.
 If the applicant intends to restrict agricultural intensification on the property, describe the restrictions and discuss: - a. how those restrictions are consistent with the property's continuing agricultural use, and - b. whether the restrictions would substantially impair agricultural use on the property. - 3.
 Is the proposed acquisition part of a local government's condition placed upon the issuance of an entitlement for use of a specific property?
 If yes, please describe. - 4.
 Does the property have any known agricultural constraints (e.g., due to soil or water contamination)?
 If so, please describe. - 5.
 Will protection of the property support infill and compact development?
 If so, how? - 6.
 Describe how the proposal will support the implementation of an adopted or draft sustainable communities strategy or, if a sustainable communities strategy is not required for a region by law, a regional plan that includes policies and programs to reduce greenhouse gas emissions. - 7.
 Describe the market, infrastructure, and agricultural support services around the property.
-If the project is exempt from this criterion, please note "Exempt." - 8.
-Is the parcel proposed for conservation expected to continue to be used for, and is it large enough to sustain, commercial agricultural production?
+If the project is exempt from this criterion, please note "Exempt."

+- 8. Is the parcel proposed for conservation expected to be used for, and is it large enough to sustain, commercial agricultural production?
 If the project is exempt from this criterion, please note "Exempt." - 9.
 Describe how the project will achieve a reduction in GHG emissions. - 10.
 Is the property under pressure of being converted to non-agricultural uses?
 If so, how? - 11.
 Provide a brief discussion of how the project meets one or more of the program goals.
 (1/2 page max) - 12.
 If the proposal is for fee title acquisition, describe how the property be utilized for agricultural use.
 What is the plan to lease or sell the property?
 Will this occur as part of the project and if not, what is the anticipated time frame?